MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 **Single**: The object has a single "state", or set of behaviors.
 Example: the Wand.
 Think of this as turning the object "on" and "off" with one click.
 When you pick up the Wand, it's in its default (non-activated) state.
 When you click, the Wand runs through its behaviors and then immediately returns to its default state.
 If you click again, the object repeats the same set of behaviors.

 **Toggle**: The object has two "states."
-When you pick it up, it's in its default (non-activated) state.
-When you click, it triggers the "activated" state and turns the behaviors for that state "on."
-They stay on until you click again.
-This second click turns the behaviors "off" and returns the object to its default (non-activated) state.
+When you pick it up, it might be in its activated or non-activated state.
+When you click, it toggles from whatever state it's in to its second state.
+This state, and the behaviors it triggers, remain active until you click again.
+This second click toggles the object back to the original state.
 Examples: the Wine Glass and the Drill.
 This should become more clear when we examine individual object behaviors in the sections below.

 **None**: The object can't be activated.
 Example: the Birthday Cake.
-After you pick it up, there's nothing further you can do with it; just just hold it until you decide to put it down.
+After you pick it up, there's nothing further you can do with it; you just hold it until you decide to release it.

 ![Screen shots of avatars holding the Wand, which is the single equippable activation type, and the Drill, which is the toggle equippable activation type.](../../../media/enhance-your-environment/equips-in-detail/003-activation-type-examples.png)

 **Release an Equippable**

 To release an Equippable, press the Space bar.
+This causes the Equippable to drop downwards.

 ## How each Equippable object works